Photo Sylvain Marchou

 A detailed descriptive is downloadable on the PRS Music Foundation website here.

-With 13 new works already in print with this Swiss publishing house, two further works are about to see the light of day.
+With more than 13 new works already in print with this international Swiss publishing house, two further works are about to see the light of day.
 The Toccata for organ was written for Michael Matthes, organist at the Cathedral of Troyes, France.
 It is available on his most recent recital CD Xxème.
 The Motet for Stephen – The Spirit of the Lord God is upon me – is for SATB and organ.

 |All of Roger Steptoe's recent music (2003 onwards) is published exclusively by the Swiss publishing house, Editions BIM.
 All enquiries to email@example.com